p2slugs/innovationproject/README.md

 - College Board: May 13 (AP exam)

 ## Weekly Log
+- Dec 16: tech talks and scrum master presented an overview of project
 - Dec 14: reflected on project plan in class and started working on codes
 - Dec 11: asynchronous day; each worked on individual assignment including ui mock-up, looking into CRUD, start of code, and gathering more data
 - Dec 10: finalizing project plan desriptions and overviews; final updates to journals